sscosta/bench-kan/README.md

 KANs were validated across mathematical and physics domains but no broad study on their usage for real-world problems had been done.
 The present project performs a study on open datasets with a focus on improving the performance of Human Activity Recognition Systems.

 The repository is composed of code to test KANs with open datasets and of two android applications, one for data collection (CollectData) and another for real-time human activity recognition (HARDetector).

+The real-time component can be used with a dataset comprised of 6 subjects.
+It can also be used with your own dataset.

 <p align="right">(<a href="#top">back to top</a>)</p>